redis/redis-doc/topics/indexes.md

 to represent graphs, using a data structure which is called [Hexastore](http://www.vldb.org/pvldb/1/1453965.pdf).

-The hexastore provides a representation for the relations between objects, formed by a *subject*, a *predicate* and an *object*.
+The hexastore provides a representation for relations between objects, formed by a *subject*, a *predicate* and an *object*.
 A simple relation between objects could be: